Uniqueness quantification: Generalizations

 The uniqueness quantification can be generalized into counting quantification (or numerical quantification).
 This includes both quantification of the form "exactly k objects exist such that …" as well as "infinitely many objects exist such that …" and "only finitely many objects exist such that…".
 The first of these forms is expressible using ordinary quantifiers, but the latter two cannot be expressed in ordinary first-order logic.

 Uniqueness depends on a notion of equality.
-Loosening this to some coarser equivalence relation yields quantification of uniqueness up to that equivalence (under this framework, regular uniqueness is "uniqueness up to equality").
+Loosening this to a coarser equivalence relation yields quantification of uniqueness up to that equivalence (under this framework, regular uniqueness is "uniqueness up to equality").
+This is called essentially unique.
 For example, many concepts in category theory are defined to be unique up to isomorphism.

 The exclamation mark $!$ can be also used as a separate quantification symbol, so $(\exists ! x.
 P(x))\leftrightarrow ((\exists x.
 P(x))\land (! x.
 P(x)))$, where $(! x.
 P(x)) := (\forall a \forall b.
 P(a)\land P(b)\rightarrow a=b)$.
 E.g. it can be safely used in the replacement axiom, instead of $\exists !$.